shreyachatterjee00/cs32/README.md

 # cs32
-Projects and homeworks from CS 32, taken at UCLA during Spring 2019.
+projects and homeworks from CS 32, taken at UCLA during Spring 2019 w Smallberg.